Sumida City

 Unconscious Agent

-Unconscious Agent, 2017, 3 min., 16 sec., colour, stereo
+Unconscious Agent, 2017, 3 min., 16 sec., colour, stereo.
+Produced in Canada.

 An ironic reflection on a theory of conscious agents – a formal theory of consciousness developed by Donald Hoffman.
 The video was shot in Hamilton, Ontario.
 Audio interview with Donald Hoffman graciously provided by the Dutch broadcaster VPRO, in their series “The Mind of the Universe.”
 The audio was edited and used under CC-BY-SA.